 - ACT/SAT scores expire after two years for placement purposes only.
 If your deferral request has you return after your ACT/SAT exam scores expire you may be required to take a placement exam or refresher course before registering for certain courses.

-If my deferment request is approved, will my scholarships and financial aid be deferred as well?
+- If my deferment request is approved, will my scholarships and financial aid be deferred

-- Scholarships awarded by the Financial Aid and Scholarships Office (including President's Scholarship, Honors at Entrance, Cash at Entrance, Diversity Scholarship and Leadership Scholarship) will be deferred if the deferment request is approved by the Office of Admissions.
+- Scholarships awarded by the Financial Aid and Scholarships Office (including President's Scholarship, Utah Flagship Scholarship, Utah Academic Scholarship, Utah Academic Recognition Award, Diversity Scholarship and Leadership Scholarship) will be deferred if the deferment request is approved by the Office of Admissions.
 Deferrals of scholarships awarded by departments or other agencies will need to be addressed directly with the appropriate department or agency.
 Students that are eligible for need-based financial aid should contact the Office of Financial Aid for information.

-I am an International student who plans to attend the U on a student visa, may I request deferment?
+- I am an International student who plans to attend the U on a student visa, may I request

 - International students are not eligible for deferment and must reapply for their future term.